cloudflare/cloudflare-docs/content/workers/tutorials/build-a-jamstack-app/index.md

 With the client-side code in place, deploying the new version of the function should put all these pieces together.
 The result is an actual dynamic todo list.

-## 5. Updating todos from the application UI
+## 5. Update todos from the application UI

 For the final piece of your todo list, you need to be able to update todos — specifically, marking them as completed.